AhmedAlSunbati712/proteus-backend/README.md

 | **Redis** | Managed Redis or self-hosted on LKE | Queues and pub/sub |
 | **Load Balancer** | NodeBalancer | Distributes traffic; enable sticky sessions for WebSockets |

-**WebSocket Note:** Use session affinity (sticky sessions) so a client's WebSocket stays on the same Gateway pod that enqueued its job, or ensure Gateway uses Redis Pub/Sub so any replica can deliver results.
+**WebSocket delivery:** Every completion is published to `events:job_done` with `user_id` (and `vton_id`).
+All Gateway replicas subscribe.
+Each replica maintains a mapping of `user_id` (or connection/session id) to WebSocket; when a message arrives, only the replica that holds that client's WebSocket forwards the event (others ignore).
+Alternatively, use session affinity (sticky sessions) so the same pod that enqueued the job also holds the WebSocket—still require `user_id` in the payload so that pod can match the message to the correct connection.

 ---